What is the difference between a product image search and a generic image search?

 Why do I fail to call the buildPostContent operation by using the SDK?

-Make sure all required fields are assigned a value and the body size of the request is less than 8 MB.
+Make sure that all required fields are assigned values and the body size of the request is less than 8 MB.

-Generic search instances do not support reading data from OSS across regions.
-Make sure your instance and OSS are in the same region.
+Image Search instances do not support reading data from OSS buckets across regions.
+Make sure that your Image Search instance and the OSS bucket are located in the same region.

-The SortExprValues value is a pair of two values, separated with a semicolon (;).
+The SortExprValues value is a pair of two values that are separated by a semicolon (;).
 The first value is a score that indicates the relevance.
-The higher the value, the more relevant the found image is to the search image.
+The higher the value, the more similar the returned image is to the search image.
 The relevance value falls in the range of [0, 7.33136443711219e+24].
-When the result image is identical to the search image, the relevance value is the maximum value 7.33136443711219e+24.
-The second value is the Hamming distance between the search image and the result image in terms of their feature vectors.
-The higher the value, the less relevant the found image is to the search image.
+When the returned image is identical to the search image, the relevance value is the maximum value 7.33136443711219e+24.
+The second value is the Hamming distance between the search image and the returned image in terms of their characteristic vectors.
+The higher the value, the less similar the returned image is to the search image.
 The sorting algorithm is based on the first value.
-Image Search does not provide an empirical threshold value for you to determine whether two images are generally relevant.
+Image Search does not provide a specific threshold for you to determine whether two images are similar.

 This issue may occur in the following situations:

-- The specified OSS bucket and instance are in different regions.
-Currently, only the Singapore, China (Hong Kong), Japan (Tokyo), Australia (Sydney), and Germany (Frankfurt) regions are available.
+- The specified OSS bucket and the Image Search instance are located in different regions.
+Image Search is available to the China (Shanghai), Singapore (Singapore), China (Hong Kong), Japan (Tokyo), Germany (Frankfurt), and Australia (Sydney) regions.